wick3dr0se/bashin/lib/core/README.md

 ```

 ### Pop
-Pop element(s) from stack, storing them to the $POPPED builtin
+Pop element(s) from stack, storing them to the $POPPED variable
 ```bash
 pop <element_index>
 ```

-*Executing `pop` without arguments will pop the first element from the stack`
+*Executing `pop` without arguments will pop the first element from the stack

 ### Peek
 Show element(s) in stack